parryc/thevoid/templates/leflan/through-reading_kazakh/mooz.md

 {!} But I still do not understand what my sitting is for… --ENDGLOSS--

-* `-А тұр` "implies action should not be done for a while"<cite>RW 127</cite>, though I'm not sure how that works with "understanding".
+* `-А тұр` is used to indicate that the action is not done for the moment<cite>RW Pers.
+Comm.</cite>, i.e. "I do not understand for the moment".
 * `үшін:for` is a post-position that follows verbs or verbal nouns
 * `-ҒАН` is also used to indicate nonfinite noun clauses, which "function as the object of transitive verbs".<cite>RW §1.5.1</cite>